petergtz/dowhy/docs/source/user_guide/foreword.rst

 Answering these questions requires causal reasoning.
 While many methods exist for causal inference, it is hard to compare their assumptions and robustness of results.
 DoWhy makes three contributions,

-1. Provides a principled way of modeling a given problem as a causal graph so that all assumptions are explicit.
+1. Provides a systematic method for modeling causal relationships through graphical representations, ensuring that all underlying assumptions are clearly stated and transparent.
 2. Provides a unified interface for many popular causal inference methods, combining the two major frameworks of graphical models and potential outcomes.
-3. Automatically tests for the validity of assumptions if possible and assesses the robustness of the estimate to violations.
+3. Provides capabilities to test the validity of assumptions if possible and assesses the robustness of the estimate to violations.

 To see DoWhy in action, check out how it can be applied to estimate the effect of a subscription or rewards program for customers [`Rewards notebook